mrusli/swi/PYRAMIX-SYSTEM-SWI/src/main/resources/readme.txt

+3.8.2 - 11/01/2022
+- SettlementListInfo not using the hibernate function to retrieve the customer due to limitations in the production database
+- CustomerOrderListInfo not using the hibernate function to retrieve the customer due to limitations in the production database
+- Currently using java routine to populate a unique customer list and then sorted

 3.8.1 - 07/01/2022
 - EmployeeCommissions not using the hibernate function to retrieve the customer due to limitations in the production database
 - Currently using java routine to populate a unique customer list and then sorted